danth/stylix/docs/src/modules.md

 Currently the easiest way to test Stylix is to use the new code in your actual configuration.

-You might find it useful to change the flake reference in your configuration from `github:nix-community/stylix` to `git+file:/home/user/path/to/stylix` so that you don't need to push your changes to GitHub during testing.
+You might find it useful to override Stylix' input flake reference on your flake, from `github:nix-community/stylix` to `git+file:/home/user/path/to/stylix`, so that you don't need to push changes to GitHub during testing.

+To do that, instead of editing your `flake.nix`, you can leverage `nix`' `--override-input` parameter (which can also be supplied through their
-Then, remember to run `nix flake lock --update-input stylix` to refresh the flake each time you make an edit.
+frontends: `nixos-rebuild`, `nix-on-droid` and even `nh`).
+It allows you to deploy your changes in one fell swoop, without having to update the lock file of your flake every time you make an edit.

+Just append `--override-input stylix git+file:/home/user/path/to/stylix` to your standard `nix` (or `nix` frontend) incantation.

 Nix only reads files which are tracked by Git, so you also need to `git add «file»` after creating a new file.